 Access to elder patients’ medical information

-In instances where the patient is incapable, it is prudent to first verify that the party making the request is authorized to access the information.
-The legal administrator of the estate of a deceased patient will generally be authorized to access medical information.
+In instances where the patient is deceased, it is prudent to first verify that the party making the request is authorized to access the information.
+The legal representative of the deceased patient (e.g. the administrator or executor of the estate) will generally be authorized to access medical information.

 Risk management considerations